You really can eat bread again — you have to try these keto dinner rolls!

 - They're made with only real food ingredients, nothing weird or fake.

-- They truly taste like the real thing — as a matter of fact, Kasey said he likes them better than my regular homemade dinner rolls.
+- They truly taste pretty darn close to regular bread — as a matter of fact, Kasey said he likes them better than my regular homemade dinner rolls.
 I would say I like them just as well, and that's saying a lot.

 - They only take a few minutes to make.

 - When following the keto diet, as many do to lose weight, to heal from many chronic diseases, or just for some good GF recipes, the one thing that I really miss is something good to put butter on, and these keto dinner rolls are perfect!